Files for Enterprise Workbot

 file_comment The message sent by the user along with the file upload.
 This is an example file upload.

-Enterprise Workbots created before 30th Oct 2021 typically would not have supportsFiles property set to true in their manifest.
+Enterprise Workbots created before October 30, 2021, typically do not have the supportsFiles property set to true in their manifest.
 Learn how to update it.

 # How it works